Overview

 👀 On the Ground

-The bay has several distinct zones.
-The floating fishing village at Ba Trái Đào has traditional wooden houses on pontoons with fish farms visible below the surface.
-The cave beach passages - narrow archways through the limestone that open into enclosed lagoons with small beaches - are the most dramatic kayaking terrain.
-Open water sections between the karsts provide long paddles with karst scenery on all sides.
-Rocky outcrops around several islands have shallow snorkeling with modest coral and reef fish.
-The light on the limestone in the early morning and late afternoon gives the same dramatic photography conditions as Ha Long Bay without the density of tourist boats in the frame.
+Several distinct zones make up the bay.
+The floating fishing village at Ba Trái Đào has traditional wooden houses on pontoons with fish farms below the surface.
+Cave beach passages - narrow archways through limestone that open into enclosed lagoons with small beaches - are the most dramatic kayaking terrain and not accessible any other way.
+Open water sections between the karsts give long paddles with rock faces rising on all sides.
+Rocky outcrops around several islands have shallow snorkeling.
+The night kayaking tour covers a different version of this landscape - darkness, the sound of your paddle, and water that lights up blue-green with each stroke.
+The effect comes from bioluminescent plankton and is weather and season dependent, but when conditions align it's the kind of thing people remember long after the standard daytime tour fades.

 Travel Tips